seecr/autotest/README.rst

 - wildcards
 - levels

+These hooks introduce new functionality by extending the API of the tester object.

 **API**

-The API falls apart into four categories:
+The API falls apart into five categories:

 - a module level API,
 - a tester object API,